anshulee/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I had some trouble figuring out the appropriate coordinates for the rectangles to be used and that took quite a lot of trials.
 I think this pipeline will fail if cars are different from the test set...also we haven't catered for car coming from wrong direction.
+The pipeline is also showing some false detections specially on the other side of the railing.
+I think if i tweak the rectangle boundaries a little more this issue would go away...